Zercos/MagicPages/README.md

 # MagicPages
-Web application for book purchase
+Magic Pages is e-commerce web application for book purchase.

+## Purpose
+The purpose of this project is to develop as a team project, the alternative to common book shops.

 ## Configuration (development)